nthState/InspectorA11y/README.md

 # Inspector A11y

-This is a proof of concept to export Accessibility Overviews from Xcode.
+This is a proof of concept to export Accessibility Overviews for SwiftUI Views from Xcode.

 Why?
 The European Accessiblity Act 2025 requires us to make Apps accessible.

-I wanted a tool to export on a view basis what I'm missing.
+I wanted a tool to export, on a per view basis, what I'm missing.

 | Type     | Input   | Output   |
 | -------- | ------- | -------- |